econnet/econ/econ-1.0.rst

 The `LE`_ **does not have employees**, because

-- work on a product
+| work on a product
-- not producing product profit ownership
+| not producing product ownership
-- leads to a labor market and
+| leads to a labor market and
-- a separate labor market decouples work from its value
+| a separate labor market decouples work from its value
-- i.e. the value of the product
+| i.e. the value of the product

 In the econ contract